 “What about you, Straight Angle?”
 Sketch asked.
 “Any amusing tales from work to regale us with?”

 Angle shrugged.
 “Eh, not really.
-Just the normal stuff lately.
+More of the normal stuff, lately.
 Finishing up a room addition for a shop over on East side.
-Gotta finish spackling ‘n then throw up some wallpaper and it’ll be good.”
+Gotta finish spackling ‘n throwin’ up some wallpaper and it’ll be good.”

 “And maybe you could convince the owner to get some fancy window art from Sketch,” Silver said.
 “The first time I had him paint my windows, it was a thousand times better than anypony else.”

 “Why thank you, Silver Trinket.”
 Sketch gave her an appreciative nod.
 “Ah, by the way you three, my marefriend wants to have all of you over for dinner at some point.
 She has been pestering me to ask the last few weeks and it kept slipping my mind.
-She says to bring your spouses and, um,” he looked over to Silver Trinket and put a hoof on hers resting on the table, “I wanted to make sure you’d be okay with that.”
+She says to bring your spouses and, um,” he looked over to Silver Trinket and put a hoof on hers, “I wanted to make sure you would be okay with that.”

 She gave him a side glance.
 “What?
 Why wouldn’t I be okay with it?”

-“Sketch, come on,” she said as he pulled back his hoof, “I appreciate the thought, but I’ve been out with you all and your special someponies before.
-Just because I don’t have one doesn’t mean I’ll feel left out.
-And besides, you guys are really good about keeping everypony involved and engaged.”
+“Sketch, come on,” Silver said as Sketch pulled back his hoof, “I appreciate the thought, but I’ve been out with you all and your special someponies before.
+Just because I don’t have a marefriend doesn’t mean I’ll feel left out.
+And besides, you all are really good about keeping everypony involved and engaged.”

 “Alright, if you’re sure.”

 “I am.”
-She nodded and smiled.
+She nodded and gave him a smile.
 “Thank you for thinking of me.”

 “Hey,” Angle looked over at Roast, “speaking of special someponies, how’s that Sweet of yours?
 You hear anything ‘bout her family thing?”

 “Oh, uh, yeah.”
-Roast nodded, not expecting a question about her.
-He’d kind of forgotten about the whole situation.
+He hadn’t expected a question about her and felt a little ashamed that he’d kind of forgotten about the whole situation.
 Left it at the restaurant door, so to speak.
 He hadn’t even talked with Firefly to come up with a decent cover story.
 “It turns out it wasn’t that big of a deal.
-Just a little health scare that her family exaggerated a bit about.
+A little health scare that her family exaggerated a bit about.
 Once she found out, she came right back and got home Tuesday evening.”

 “Well that’s gotta be annoying,” Angle said.
 “Didn’t she head out late Monday night?”